 So you’ve discovered your most loved posts, and you’ve scheduled an appointment for them to get a makeover in your editorial calendar.
 When the calendar day shows up, and you’re ready to give your blockbuster a facelift, tackle these areas:

 Title: Try not to tinker much here, it’s a blockbuster post and getting clicked in search for a reason, whatever that may be.
+Changing this could kill it.

 Subhead: If your subhead isn’t optimized for search yet, do it now.
+If you know the keyword driving all the traffic to the post, keep it in there, or add it.

 Body: This is where the majority of your work will happen.
 Read the article thoroughly to check for any miscellaneous dates, broken links, or outdated research.
 Try to make this post as evergreen as possible so it will be easier to update from now on.
+If you know the keyword driving all the traffic to the post, keep it in there, or add it.

 Footer: We always add “This article was originally published in XXXX (year) and is frequently updated” to the bottom of our recycled blockbuster posts.
 Note: don’t use the full date, just the year, because Google tends to pick it up as the publish date by accident, which basically defeats the purpose of everything we’re trying to do here.